 The Company complies with the prudence principle in the management of its liquidity risk and maintains sufficient funds.
 The management of the Company has an oversight responsibility of the liquidity reserves and it makes current forecasts based on anticipated cash flows.
-Most of the Company's liabilities are short-term liabilities.
-The management is of the opinion that the Company will be able to secure sufficient liquidity by its operating activities.
+Most of the Company's assets are short-term, while most of the liabilities are repayable in the long term.
+The management believes that the Company will be able to ensure a sufficient level of liquidity with its core business activities.
+Amounts are formed from undiscounted cash flows in accordance with concluded contracts.
+Borrowing cash flows are determined taking into account the effective interest rates at the end of the reporting period.